Fordalex/google_books_api/README.md

     Don't allow a user to put in conflicting dates when adding a book.
     Adding book forms really buggy.
     Don't allow the user to add a current page greater than the total pages.
+    Add a button to allow the user to leave a review on a read book.

 Notes